mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 * Remote `prost` and `prost-derive` from the crate's dependencies.
 * Delete the crate from the list in `/tools/protobuf_files.toml`.

-If it happen to find that you've deleted the last crate from the list in `protobuf_files.toml`, congratulations!
+If you happen to find that you've deleted the last crate from the list in `protobuf_files.toml`, congratulations!
 You've successfully removed protocol buffers from this repo entirely, and should file a bug to track the complete removal of protobuf from our tooling and dependency chain.